Ariana Grande: Fragrances

-Grande has released eighteen fragrances with Luxe Brands.
+Grande has released twenty fragrances with Luxe Brands.
 She launched her debut fragrance, Ari by Ariana Grande, in 2015.
 In the wake of its success, she launched her third fragrance, Sweet Like Candy, in 2016.
 Her fifth fragrance, Moonlight, was released in 2017, followed by Cloud (2018), Thank U, Next (2019), R.E.M.
 (2020), and God Is a Woman (2021), which was later expanded to an Ulta-exclusive body care line in 2022.
 She then released the duo fragrance collection Mod Vanilla and Mod Blush (2022).
-It was followed by the collection Lovenotes (2024), which consisted of four region-exclusive fragrances.
+It was followed by the collection Lovenotes (2024), which consisted of four region-exclusive fragrances released in North America, Europe, and Australia.

-The next fragrance was Cherry Blossom (2025), released as a R.E.M.
-Beauty product via Ulta.
-The range also includes the limited editions Frankie (2016), Sweet Like Candy Limited Edition (2017), Thank U, Next 2.0, Cloud Intense (both 2021), and Cloud Pink (2023).
+The next fragrances were Cherry Eclipse (2025), released as a R.E.M.
+Beauty product via Ulta, and Cloud Aurora (2026), the third variant in the Cloud line.
+The range also includes the limited editions Frankie (2016), Sweet Like Candy Limited Edition (2017), Thank U, Next 2.0, Cloud Intense (both 2021), Cloud Pink (2023), Glinda Bubbly Pink, and Elphaba Enchanted (both 2025), respectively.
+The last two of these were released in partnership with Universal Products & Experiences, as tie-in products for the film Wicked: For Good (2025), which Grande starred in.
 The fragrances won the FiFi Award multiple times, most recently with R.E.M. in 2021.
 In 2022, it was reported that Cloud was the best-selling fragrance at Ulta, selling one bottle every eleven seconds.
 As of 2024, the scents are developed and manufactured in collaboration with Robertet Group and International Flavors & Fragrances.
 Grande's fragrance line is the most-searched celebrity offering, with over 4.4 million searches across Google and social media platforms per year, as of 2023.
 Since its launch in 2015, the franchise has made over $1 billion in retail sales globally.